 Real Estate funds

-- Investments are made in companies working in the real estate sectors.
+- Investments are made in companies working in the real estate sector.

-- The flexible scope of investment as it can be made at any stage of the process, usually.
+- The flexible scope of investment can be made at any stage of the process, usually.

 Asset Allocation funds